uspki/policies/certificate-policy.md

 The operating Agency and Management Authority of each CA is responsible for identifying and engaging a qualified auditor.

 ## 8.4 Topics covered by assessment
-The CA SHALL undergo an audit in accordance with one of the following schemes:
+The CA shall undergo an audit in accordance with one of the following schemes:

 1. WebTrust for Certification Authorities v2.0;
 2. A national scheme that audits conformance to ETSI TS 102 042 / ETSI EN 319 411-1; or

-Whichever scheme is chosen, it SHALL incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.
+Whichever scheme is chosen, it shall incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.

-The audit SHALL be conducted by a Qualified Auditor, as specified in Section 8.3.
+The audit shall be conducted by a Qualified Auditor, as specified in Section 8.3.

 There is no Delegated Third Party allowed under this Certificate Policy.